Vermont

 Surgical Treatment:

-- This is not significantly different than the national rate of 21% and puts Vermont in the average tier.
+- This is significantly lower than the national rate of 20.7% and puts Vermont in the below average tier.

 - Over the last five years, the percent of cases undergoing surgery in Vermont did not change significantly.